apatel99/ERC1973-Projects/submissions/example.md

-# Project Name: Krawlcat
+# Project Name: Dividend sharing on Blockchain

-# Authors and Github username: Lee Raj (@lerajk)
+# Authors and Github username: Anish Patel and apatel99

 # Description of the Project

-A Layer-2 decentralized oracle protocol that aggregates cryptocurrency prices from various nodes within the network.
+A layer 2 dividend and stocks distribution solution over a decentralized network using EIP1973

 # Problem specification related to ERC 1973

-Participating nodes in the Krawlcat network need to be incentivized when contributing good data and punished for providing fraudulent data.
-When the nodes in the network reach a higher limit (100s, 1000s), ERC20 reward distribution faces a bottleneck due to block gas limit.
+Corporate scams have always been the talk of town as it was quite possible before Blockchain to successfully mutate the data and make a fraud happen.
+Rich could easily stop other rich people from growing and this mostly happens due to mutable records and cheating.

 # Solution in relation to ERC 1973

-Sound application of ERC 1973 allows ERC20 reward distribution in a scalable manner to all the partcipating nodes.
+Blockchain is moving from cryptos to other sides of applications now.
+With the introduction of tokens one can dissolve shares as security tokens and can share dividends or profits using the EIP1973 rewards distribution mechanism.
+ERC1973 allows dynamically sharing the profits/rewards, and this helps such a platform to function on Blockchain.
+Such design allows shareholders to buy and sell shares at any point in time.

 # Related Links